asp143/asp143.github.io/src/pages/services/webdevelopment.md

 I excel at complex product development.

-Since I started Freelancing, I always ensure to work closely with my clients to ensure that the right product specification will be delivered.
+I always ensure to work closely with my clients to ensure that the right product specification will be delivered.